 TSU CATALOG FACT SHEET #13 DEGREE PROGRAMS: COLLEGE OF SACRED ARTS COLLEGE OVERVIEW The TSU College of Sacred Arts awards a diploma and the MA degree.
 The curriculum can also be used as an undergraduate major (see Catalog Fact Sheet #6a-b).
 The College offers a rich variety of courses, supported by faculty members who are qualified in and dedicated to their teaching disciplines.
 The goal of the College of Sacred Arts is to provide students with an appreciation of the Christian influence on the various dimensions of the arts, and to provide a biblical foundation for pursuing the arts as a career or for personal enrichment.
 DIPLOMA in SACRED ARTS • Total semester credit hours (SCH): 15 MAJOR COURSES: Select five of the courses listed below, to be approved by the Dean.
-MASTER OF ARTS in SACRED ARTS - Total semester credit hours (SCH): 48 (MA) (including relevant transfer and portfolio credit) - MA prerequisites: a bacheloro degree (or equivalent) including 35 SCH general studies (or equivalent) MAJOR COURSES: (all courses are 3 SCH) SA511 Sacred Arts: Biblical Foundations I SA512 Sacred Arts: Biblical Foundations II SA513 History of Art in the Christian World I SA514 History of Art in the Christian World II SA515 Theology of the Arts SA516 History of Church Architecture SA517 Archaeology and the Arts SA518 King David: Warrior Poet SA900 Independent Study SA901 Independent Study ELECTIVE COURSES:
+(Courses are currently being developed) MASTER OF ARTS in SACRED ARTS - Total semester credit hours (SCH): 48 (MA) (including relevant transfer and portfolio credit) - MA prerequisites: a bachelorc degree (or equivalent) including 35 SCH general studies (or equivalent) MAJOR COURSES: (all courses are 3 SCH) (Courses are currently being developed) ELECTIVE COURSES: Courses may be selected from other TSU Colleges.